 Notice of temporary disruption

-HSFO will provide customers with notice in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
+- H&S will work with our landlords to provide customers with notice in the event of a planned or unexpected disruption in the facilities or services in Ontario usually used by persons with disabilities.
 This notice will include information about the reason for the disruption, the anticipated duration, and a description of alternative facilities or services, if available.

-HSFO will provide training to all employees who deal with the public or other third parties on their behalf and all those who are involved in the development and approvals of customer service policies.
+H&S provides training to all employees in Ontario who deal with the public or other third parties on their behalf and all those who are involved in the development and approvals of customer service policies.

 Training will include: